ydobrev-intellias/KoaRestAPI/README.md

 | POST   | `/posts`         | Create a new post (authentication required; **do not include id or userId field in the request body**)                             |
 | PATCH  | `/posts/:postId` | Update a post (only the post owner can update, authentication required; **do not include id or userId field in the request body**) |
 | DELETE | `/posts/:postId` | Delete a post (only the post owner can delete, authentication required)                                                            |

+## Postman Collection

+A Postman collection JSON file is included in the `postman` folder.
+This file contains predefined requests for all API endpoints and can be imported into Postman for easy testing and interaction with the API.